csc-training/elements-of-hpc/supercomputer/top-systems.md

 ![](images/sunway.jpg)

-The Chinish Sunway TaihuLight was world fastest supercomputer for two years in 2016-2017, and it is still (in June 2020) number four in the list with a theoretical peak performance of 125 PFlop/s.
+The Chinish Sunway TaihuLight was world's fastest supercomputer for two years in 2016-2017, and it is still (in June 2020) number four in the list with a theoretical peak performance of 125 PFlop/s.
 The system uses Chinese designed multicore processors, where individual CPU cores are not very fast, running